 Access to banking and lending, reasonable tax laws, and regulatory consistency will come only when a large portion of the American public sees that what cannabusinesses are trying to do is to offer a much-needed product (as well as ancillary services) to patients sorely in need of the same.
 Microsoft may not be planning to grow or dispense cannabis, but the company’s willing association with this dynamic industry is in my view a portent of things to come.

 For more information and updates from the intersection of cannabis, business, technology, and the law, visit Offit Kurman’s Medical Cannabis Practice group.
-To get in touch with me, visit my attorney page.

 ABOUT OFFIT KURMAN